this was exactly the same question when I approached to linux study on those devices:

 Following the recent thread on LibreElec forum about an unofficial image for rk3229 devices, I would like to make public the work made by me and @fabiobassa about bringing rk322x support to armbian.

-The project is now in -> mainline Armbian <- and the development fork will be available on github -> here <-
+The project is now in -> mainline Armbian <- development fork -> here <-

 What works: